Umeshsah125/Hackquest/README.md

     C  = IN

 v.
 Copy the above encoded value which is ofcourse a base64 encoded value. vi.
-Decode it using an online tool or we can use our own Linux distro for this one as below: root> echo "aHE1e3MwX1kwdV9LTjBXX0hvV18kJDFfd29yS3N9" | base64 -d
+Decode it using an online tool(base64decode.org) or we can use our own Linux distro for this one as below: root> echo aHE1e3MwX1kwdV9LTjBXX0hvV18kJDFfd29yS3N9 | base64 -d

 vii.
 Flag is hq5{s0_Y0u_KN0W_HoW_$$1_worKs}